mondeja/hledger-fmt/CONTRIBUTING.md

 Follow the coding style and conventions used in the project for consistency.
 The pre-commit hooks will help enforce these standards.

-### Commit Messages

-Write clear and concise commit messages that describe the changes made.

 ### CHANGELOG.md

 Write very brief PR descriptions in _CHANGELOG.md_ following the structure of